 It’s difficult to conclude which sailboat might be best for beginners, as it all depends on how serious you want to take the hobby, and in particular whether you’ll want to race it eventually.

-One good way of approaching this is to join a club (US) (UK) and get to chat to other members about their experience.
-However, if you’re not the joining type, or just want to get on to your local pond as quickly as possible, here’s a selection of rc sailboats you might like.
+One good way of approaching this is to join a club (US) (UK) and get to chat with other members about their experiences.
+However, if you’re not the joining type, or just want to get on to your local pond as quickly as possible, here’s a selection of RC sailboats you might like.

 We’ve scoured the web for advice on club sites and forums to back up our choices, so you shouldn’t be disappointed.
-As a beginner, you’ll probably want to choose a boat which is ready to sail (RTS), with very little, if anything, to do before getting out on to the water.
+As a beginner, you’ll probably want to choose a boat that is ready to sail (RTS), with very little, if anything, to do before getting out onto the water.
 Avoid boats that require a lot of assembly, save for inserting the main sail and batteries.